yingweiwo

 Additional Infomation

-H1 antagonists strongly block the action of histamine that results in increased capillary permeability and formation of edema and wheal. /H1 Antagonists/
+H1 receptor antagonists potently block the effects of histamine, thereby reducing increased capillary permeability and the formation of edema and wheals. /H1 Receptor Antagonists/

-For more Mechanism of Action (Complete) data for CHLORCYCLIZINE (6 total), please visit the HSDB record page.
+For more complete data on the mechanisms of action of chlorcyclophosphamides (6 in total), please visit the HSDB record page.

 Therapeutic Uses